acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 Round 1

 1. *Benjamin* casts a spell to damage 4 Drow by 1 HP and the Shrieker, killing it.
+The shrieks thankfully fade.
 2. *CoralKing* Teleports to the top of the highest mound and swings at the nearest Drow with his staff, doing 27 HP damage.
 3. *Tasbros* casts a Fireball but gets Counterspelled.
-4. *Tysnera* casts Fireball at 5th level and lands 42 HP damage to a bunch of the Drow, staggering them.
+4. *Tysnera* casts Fireball at 5th level and lands 42 HP damage to the Drow, staggering them.
-5. *Viker* casts Firewall and does 18 HP damage on 5 Drow.
+5. *Viker* casts Firewall and does 18 HP damage on 5 Drow Elite Warriors.
-6. *Wulrif* uses 2 Sorcery points and Quickens Sickening Radiance on the Drow, followed by Eldritch Blast on *Mistress Ilvarra* which pushes her back 10 ft.
+6. *Wulrif* uses 2 Sorcery points and Quickens Sickening Radiance on the Drow, followed by Eldritch Blast on *Mistress Ilvarra*, which pushes her backwards 10 feet.
-7. *Calmul* shoots a Drider with his musket.
+7. *Calmul* shoots a Drider with his musket, because he doesn't like giant Spider-things.
 8. I move forward 20 ft, cast Searing Smite, and ready my action.
-If I am attacked within 5 ft, I will attack twice with my Great Sword.
-A Drow Elite Warrior obliges me but misses, I counter for 31 HP damage.
+If I am attacked within 5 ft, I will counterattack twice with my Great Sword.
+A Drow Elite Warrior obliges me and I slip his strikes, countering for 31 HP damage.
 9. *Droki* sneaks up behind *Wulrif* and backstabs him for 57 HP damage! *Droki* then disappears in a globe of Darkness.
 The enemies move in to surround me and *Benjamin*.
 They do 38 HP damage to me and a significant amount to *Benjamin*.
 They attack *Viker* for 20 HP damage. *Geral* is attacked and so is *CoralKing*, who gets hit for 22 HP damage.
 10. *Avren* casts Dispel Magic and the Darkness goes away!
-11. A Priestess casts Mass Cure Wounds on their forces within 30 feet. *Mistress Ilvarra* Dispels *Viker*’s Wall of Fire, which is burning up her warriors.
+11. A Priestess casts Mass Cure Wounds on their forces. *Mistress Ilvarra* Dispels *Viker*’s Wall of Fire, which is burning up her warriors.
 I get 26 HP damage and so does *Tysnera*.
 Simultaneously, tentacles and noxious green fumes erupt around us, holding us in place and choking us for a ton of damage.
-12. *Steve* nimbly skips out of the way of the Black Tentacles and Cloudkill and attacks *Droki*, doing some damage.
+12. *Steve* nimbly skips out of the way of the Black Tentacles and Cloudkill and backstabs *Droki*, avenging *Wulrif* and doing significant damage.
-13. *Geral* also avoided the spells and provokes 3 attacks of opportunity while moving to attack *Droki* 3 times.
+13. *Geral's* Shield of Alertness warded him from the spells, so he charges and provokes 3 attacks of opportunity while moving to attack *Droki* 3 times.
 He uses Action Surge to hit him again, doing 30 HP damage.

 Round 2

-1. *Benjamin* damages some creatures.
+1. *Benjamin* shoots the Drider *Calmul* shot, because he also doesn't like giant Spider-things.
-2. *CoralKing* Shadow Steps onto the opposite side of the Monolith and attacks one of the Drow magic users, killing him and dispelling the Cloudkill.
+2. *CoralKing* Shadow Steps onto the opposite side of the Monolith and attacks one of the Drow Mages, killing him and incidentally dispelling the Cloudkill, because you can't hold a Concentration Spell when you're dead.
 3. *Wulrif* tries his best, but fails to hit *Droki* back with *Eldritch Blast*.
-4. *Tasbros* struggles in the Black Tentacles and casts Sunbeam and Metamagic, damaging a line of Drow as far as one of the priestesses for 32 HP damage each.
+4. *Tasbros* struggles in the Black Tentacles and casts Sunbeam using his Metamagic, damaging a line of Drow as far as the Priestesses for 32 HP damage each.
-5. I turn around, declare a Vow of Enmity on the Drow attacking me, and swing at him.
+5. I turn around, declare a Vow of Enmity on the Drow Elite Warrior attacking me, and swing at him.
 I do 31 HP and he dies.
 I quickly move and attack another Drow at the edge of the tentacles, doing 19 HP damage.
 6. *Tysnera* casts Fireball, doing 28 HP damage to a bunch of Drow.
 7. A Drow Elite Warrior attacks *CoralKing*, doing 31 HP damage.
-Some Drow crossbowmen attack *CoralKing* and miss, but hit *Geral* for 5 HP.
+Some Drow Crossbowmen attack *CoralKing* and miss, but hit *Geral* for 5 HP. *Geral* Saves against the poison.
 8. *Avren* moves out of the Black Tentacles and casts Dispel Magic again, getting rid of them!
-9. *Mistress Ilvarra* casts something extremely nasty at *Tasbros*, who Counterspells and succeeds!
+9. *Mistress Ilvarra* casts something extremely nasty at *Tasbros*, who successfully Counterspells it!
-10. *Steve* attacks a Drider and misses.
+10. *Steve* attacks *Droki* and misses.
 11. *Viker* casts Daylight, covering the entire battlefield.
 She also attacks a Drider and does 9 HP damage.
 12. The remaining Drow Mage casts Lightning Bolt and hits *Benjamin*, *Tasbros*, and me.
 13. The Driders attack *Viker* and do some damage.